Build and manage assessments in Compliance Manager

 Microsoft actions tab

-The Microsoft actions tab appears for assessments based on the Microsoft 365 versions of the templates.
+The Microsoft actions tab appears for assessments based on templates that support Microsoft products.
 It lists all the actions in the assessment that are managed by Microsoft.
 The list shows key action details, including: test status, points that contribute to your overall compliance score, associated regulations and standards, applicable solution, action type, and control family.
 Select an improvement action to view its details page.

 Learn more about how controls and improvement actions are tracked and scored.